madixson/DogsvsCats_4380Project/README.md

 * To install the packages: pip install tensorflow keras matplotlib numpy
 * Detailed instructions are provided in the README.md file.
 * Usage of Google Colab for the GPU/TPU resources is recommended.
+* Pickle package is implemented to save training and validation results of each model to be later used for visualization analysis

 ### Data